 Pursuant to an omnibus agreement we will enter into with TransMontaigne Inc. and our general partner upon the closing of this offering, TransMontaigne Inc. will receive an annual administrative fee in the amount of \$2.8 million for the provision of various general and administrative services for our benefit with respect to the assets contributed to us at the closing of this offering.
 The omnibus agreement will further provide that we will pay TransMontaigne Inc. an annual insurance reimbursement of \$1.0 million for premiums on insurance policies covering the initially-contributed assets.
 The administrative fee may increase in the second and third years by the percentage increase in the consumer price index, and the insurance reimbursement will increase in accordance with increases in the premiums payable under the relevant policies.
-In addition, if we acquire or construct additional assets during the term of the agreement, TransMontaigne Inc. will propose a revised administrative fee covering the provision of services for such additional assets.
-If the conflicts committee of our general partner agrees to the revised administrative fee, TransMontaigne Inc. will provide services for the additional assets pursuant to the agreement.
+In addition, if we acquire or construct additional assets during the term of the agreement, TransMontaigne Inc. will propose a revised administrative fee, TransMontaigne Inc. will provide services for such additional assets pursuant to the agreement.
 The \$2.8 million fee does not include reimbursements for direct expenses TransMontaigne Inc. incurs on our behalf, such as salaries of operational personnel performing services on-site at our terminals and pipeline and the cost of their employee benefits.
 We also anticipate incurring approximately \$1.5 million per year in additional general and administrative costs, including costs related to operating as a separate publicly held entity.
-Please read "Certain relationships and related party transactions."
+Please read "Certain relationships and related party transactions" beginning on page 101.